Best Hawaii Beaches for Teenagers (Ages 13-17)

 Makalawena Beach, North Kona

 Getting to Makalawena requires a 20-minute hike over a lava field, which immediately filters out the casual crowd.
 The reward is a pristine, uncrowded white sand beach with turquoise water and no development in sight.
 Teens love the adventure of getting there and the feeling of having the place to themselves.
 The swimming is great and there is natural shade from the coconut palms.
-Pack light but bring plenty of water in your CamelBak bottles because the hike is hot and exposed.
+Pack light but bring plenty of water in your CamelBak bottles.
+The hike is hot and exposed.
+Big Island heads up on the way over: VOG can ground inter-island flights, so check before you fly.

 Hapuna Beach, Kohala Coast

 Hapuna is a big, wide beach with consistent boogie boarding and body surfing waves that teens can ride all day.
 The sand is white, the water is blue, and there is enough space for a full day of activity.
 Facilities are solid with restrooms, showers, and a lifeguard.
-This is a great beach for teens who want freedom to roam while you relax.
+Great beach for teens who want freedom to roam while you relax.
 Set up with a packable beach chair and a good book while they wear themselves out.

 Papakolea Green Sand Beach, Ka'u

-One of only four green sand beaches in the world, Papakolea is a bucket-list destination that will genuinely impress even the most jaded teenager.
+One of only four green sand beaches in the world.
+Papakolea is a bucket-list destination that will genuinely impress even the most jaded teenager.
 The 5-mile round-trip hike is part of the experience.
+(Skip the unauthorized truck rides locals run from the parking lot - they damage the land and there's a real movement to shut them down.
+Walk it.)
 The green sand comes from olivine crystals in the surrounding cinder cone, and the entire setting is dramatic and otherworldly.
-Swimming can be rough so check conditions, but the scenery alone makes this worth the trip.
+Swimming can be rough so check conditions.
 Load up a rash guard and plenty of sunscreen for the exposed hike.

 Kauai Beaches for Teenagers